 - A. Criteria will be used to determine whether the Harry Meyering Center (HMC) is able to develop services to meet the needs of the person as specified in their Coordinated Service and Support Plan.
 In addition to registration and licensed ability, the criteria include: - Harry Meyering Center does not base admission decisions on race, color, creed, spirituality, ancestry, national origin, gender, sexual orientation, disability, age, marital status, or status in regard to public assistance. - Admission is based on the individual's functioning as determined by the referral material, a determination of appropriateness of the service for the individual's current needs and the predicted compatibility with the individuals currently living in that setting. - O A preadmission evaluation will be completed involving the individual, the legal representative if applicable, a representative of the funding source and an agency representative who is a Program Manager/Program Director.
-The purpose of the preevaluation will be to determine the needs of the person seeking service and the capability of the service to create and implement the type and amount of service the person needs and wants as well as funding level required. - Each HMC service has criterion for admission specific to the service: Intermediate Care Facility (ICF), Waivered Services (SLS) and Semi-Independent Living Services (SILS). - When the service to be provided includes a residential setting provided by HMC, efforts will be made to select an opening that is most agreeable to the person and to individuals already living in the setting.
+The purpose of the preevaluation will be to determine the needs of the person seeking service and the capability of the service to create and implement the type and amount of service the person needs and wants as well as funding level required. - Each HMC service has criterion for admission specific to the service: Intermediate Care Facility (ICF), Waivered Services (SLS) and Semi-Independent Living Services/InHome (SILS/InHome). - When the service to be provided includes a residential setting provided by HMC, efforts will be made to select an opening that is most agreeable to the person and to individuals already living in the setting.
 Preparation will be made with roommates to welcome the individual and ease the transition.
 Staff will be trained on the skills needed to support the individual. - B. HMC will notify all residents when a registered predatory offender is admitted into the program or to a potential admission when the facility is already serving a registered predatory offender.
-This notification will be done according to the requirements in MN Statutes, section 243.166. - C. Prior to admitting a person, HMC will provide the following information on the limits to services available from the program, including the knowledge and skill of the program staff and the program's ability to meet the person's service and support, to the person or the person's legal representative. - D. When a person and/or legal representative requests services from HMC, a refusal to admit the person must be based upon an evaluation of the person's assessed needs and HMC's lack of capacity to meet the needs of the person. - E. HMC will not refuse to admit a person solely upon the basis of: - o Severity of disability. - o Orthopedic or neurological handicaps. - o Sight or hearing impairments. - o Lack of communication skills. - o Physical disabilities. - o Toilet habits. - o Behavioral disorders. - o Past failures to make progress. - F. Documentation regarding the basis for the refusal will be completed using the Admission
+This notification will be done according to the requirements in MN Statutes, section 243.166. - C. Prior to admitting a person, HMC will provide the following information on the limits to services available from the program, including the knowledge and skill of the program staff and the program's ability to meet the person's service and support, to the person or the person's legal representative. - D. When the person to be served is to receive foster care or supported living services in a residential site controlled by HMC, the person and/or legal representative and the license holder must sign and date the residency agreement.
+The residency agreement must include service termination requirements.
+It must be reviewed annually, dated, and signed by the person and/or legal representative and license holder. - E. When a person and/or legal representative requests services from HMC, a refusal to admit the person must be based upon an evaluation of the person's assessed needs and HMC's lack of capacity to meet the needs of the person. - F. HMC will not refuse to admit a person solely upon the basis of: - o Severity of disability. - o Orthopedic or neurological handicaps. - Sight or hearing impairments. - o Lack of communication skills. - o Physical disabilities.

+- o Toilet habits.

+- o Behavioral disorders.

+- o Past failures to make progress.

-Refusal Notice and must be provided to the person and/or legal representative and case manager upon request.
+- G. Documentation regarding the basis for the refusal will be completed using the Admission Refusal Notice and must be provided to the person and/or legal representative and case manager upon request.
 This documentation will be completed and maintained by the Program Director or designee.